AlexGuidace/alexguidace.github.io/README.md

 A page containing past, real-world projects or projects completed in past programming courses.

-## ux_design.html
+## usability.html

-A page about my experience as a student of user experience and visual design.
+A page about my experience as a student of user experience.